 Relapse rates are highest in the initial stages of treatment for drug and alcohol addiction.
 Outpatient detox treatment centers can be an excellent option for those struggling with withdrawal and afraid to try again.
 Supervised detox is a way to get to the next stage of your treatment.

 During the initial stages of detox, most clients know they can make their uncomfortable symptoms disappear by simply having a drink.
 This makes it challenging to continue experiencing these feelings, knowing that relief is as simple as popping a top to a bottle or can.

 After a couple of sips, the user almost instantly begins feeling better.
 However, it’s important to resist these temptations.
+Medication assisted treatment options can help make these urges much more tolerable and make your detox as comfortable as possible.
 Alcohol detox helps give you the willpower to say no to relapsing during the most intense withdrawal periods.